eioo/vrobot/README.md

 # vrobot

 ⚠ _Work in progress.
-Windows only supported._
+Windows is supported only._

 Basic desktop automation functions for v lang.